Portugal End to End

 This fantastic tour is comparable in difficulty to many of our other end to End tours such as our Channel to Med or Lands End to John o’Groats tours.
 This is a hilly trip in parts, especially in the first four or five days and should be prepared for with adequate training, but the gradients are generally much more manageable ranging from around 2% to 5% typically but there are a number of steep climbs up to 10% and the first 4 days are as hard as any of our End to end tours with a number of long climbs so please ensure that you have done plenty of training to allow better enjoyment of your tour.
 The mileages are less than on many of our end to end tours which allows more time for relaxation in the afternoon/evening.

-You can see a few photos from our tours in 2023 here or from 2022 here or you can see a short video from our May 2023 Tour here
+You can see a few photos from our tours in 2024 here or from 2023 here or from 2022 here or you can see a short video from our May 2023 Tour here

 2025 Tour Dates: